degnome/simpleapp_2tier-1/Readme.md

 dotnet run --project SimpleApp
 ```

-## Instructions to run under docker
+## Instructions to run locally on a Developer Workstation using docker.

 __Requirements:__